Unity Catalog: An overview

 1. End-to-end governance is limited to the Databricks boundary

 Permalink to “1.
 End-to-end governance is limited to the Databricks boundary”Unity Catalog is designed to have authority within a Databricks account and the Databricks runtime.
 It doesn’t control the data itself.
-When data flows to other connected systems —visualization tools, external query or compute engines, and orchestrators—most of the governance-related features don’t work.
+When data flows to other connected systems, most of the governance-related features don’t work.
+That covers visualization tools, external query or compute engines, and orchestrators.

 There are exceptions to this where you can use some of the deep Unity Catalog integrations to synchronize governance metadata with external tools, but these are few and far between.
 There are also Unity Catalog’s Open APIs, but for them too, the enforcement still rests with the Databricks runtime.